renpy/renpy/sphinx/source/testcases.rst

     For the clauses taking the ``always`` property, that property overrides the readiness of the clause.

 ..
-    warning disambiguation this is also a python builtin link to python doc
+    warning disambiguation this has nothing to do with the python builtin

 move clause
 --------------